MALTA (EU) RESIDENCY & CITIZENSHIP

 3. Dual citizenship extends to families

-4. Most countries allow dual nationality
+4. Many countries allow dual nationality

-The Maltese Global Residence Program (GRP) offers 1-year residency in Malta, 90-day visa-free travel to all European countries within the Schengen area, and the option to apply for a Malta work permit.
+A: The Maltese Global Residence Program (GRP) offers 1-year residency in Malta, 90-day visa-free travel to all European countries within the Schengen area, and the option to apply for a Malta work permit.

 However, residency status under the GRP program needs to be renewed annually to avoid expiration.
 The annual expense, a minimum tax, to renew residency is approximately €15,000.
 Further, the applicant is required to rent a residence at an annual lease of no less than €8,750 (a property purchase is also acceptable).
 Thus, the total minimum expense to renew the GRP permit each year is approximately €24,000 plus fees.